What Is Interstitial Cystitis?

 How Is IC treated?

 No single treatment works for everyone, and no treatment is “the best.”
 Treatments are individualized for every patient, based on his or her symptoms.
-The usual course is multimodality therapy or the use of combination of medications and other treatments until the patient gets good relief of their symptom(s).
+The usual course is multimodality therapy or the use of a combination of medications and other treatments until the patient gets good relief of their symptom(s).

 The following two treatments are currently approved by the United States Food and Drug Administration (FDA) to treat IC